Epsilon-regularity for Griffith almost-minimizers in any dimension under a separating condition: Joint decay and conclusion

 where

-is the density excess.
-Here, the right-hand side limit exists because for a coral almost-minimal set $E$ containing $0$, the density $r \mapsto r^{1-N} \HH^{N-1}(E \cap B(0,r))$ is nearly non-decreasing (\cite[Proposition 5.24]{d3}).
-Le us to justify that (\ref{eq_david_beta}) implies (\ref{eq_david_density}).
-We show first that
+is the density excess, $\omega_{N-1}$ is the measure of a $(N-1)$-dimensional unit disk and $d_{x_0,100r_0}(E,X)$ is the normalized local Hausdorff distance between $E$ and a ``full lenght minimal cone $X$'' centred at $x_0$.
+The right-hand side limit in (\ref{eq_defi_f}) exists because for a coral almost-minimal set $E$ containing $x_0$, the density $s \mapsto s^{1-N} \HH^{N-1}(E \cap B(x_0,s))$ is nearly non-decreasing (\cite[Proposition 5.24]{d3}).

+The goal of this proof is to justify that the condition (\ref{eq_david_beta}) is a simplification of (\ref{eq_david_density}) in the special case where $X$ is an hyperplane passing through $x_0$.
+First, the bilateral flatness $\beta_E(x_0,100 r_0)$ is nothing else than the normalized local Hausdorff distance between $E$ and an hyperplane passing through $x_0$.
+Next, we justify that $f(100 r_0)$ is controlled by $\beta_E(x_0,100 r_0)$.
+We start by showing

 Let $\theta$ denotes the value of the limit in (\ref{eq_lower_bound_density}).
 We have necessarily $\theta > 0$ because almost-minimal sets are Ahlfors-regular (\cite[Lemma 2.15]{d3}).
-According to \cite[Proposition 7.21]{d3}, there exists a coral minimal cone $F$ centered at the origin (take any blow-up of $E$ at $0$ in local Hausdorff distance) such that $\HH^{N-1}(F \cap B(0,1)) = \theta$.
+According to \cite[Proposition 7.21]{d3}, there exists a coral minimal cone $F$ centered at the origin (take any blow-up of $E$ at $x_0$ in local Hausdorff distance) such that $\HH^{N-1}(F \cap B(0,1)) = \theta$.
 The set $F$ is a cone centred at the origin so for all $r > 0$,